lkcampbell/brackets-ruler/README.md

 use the shortcut key which is **Ctrl-Alt-G** on Windows and **Command-Alt-G** on Mac.

-Click on any of the tick marks on the ruler to set the Column Guide to a different column.
-Clicking on the Column Guide's tick mark will hide the column guide.
+Click on any of the tick marks on the ruler to toggle on the Column Guide and set it to that column.
+Toggle the Column Guide on and off by clicking on the same tick mark multiple times.

 ### Known Issues